AI-in-Health/PromptLLM/README.md

 ## Bugs or Questions?

-If you encounter any problems when using the code, or want to report a bug, you can open an issue or email fenglin.liu@eng.ox.ac.uk and yangbang@pku.edu.cn.
+If you encounter any problems when using the code, or want to report a bug, you can email fenglin.liu@eng.ox.ac.uk.
 Please try to specify the problem with details so we can help you better and quicker!